MicrosoftDocs/learn/learn-pr/quantum/get-started-azure-quantum/includes/2-azure-quantum-structure-overview.md

 The workspace also contains a list of *providers* and *targets* that you've selected.
 Every provider publishes a set of targets, each of which allows you to run either a quantum program or solve an optimization problem.
 Simulators, quantum computers, and optimization solvers are examples of targets.

-In the next section of this module you'll create an Azure Quantum workspace.
+In the next section of this module, you'll create an Azure Quantum workspace.

-## Storage Account
+## Storage account

 To store your jobs and results, you will need an Azure storage account.
 It is one of the properties configured when you set up a Quantum Workspace.